 1. Read an education article relevant to the scenario.

-2. Write the patient care report narrative for previous patient assessment scenario.
+2. Write the patient care report narrative for a previous patient assessment scenario.

-3. Review a series of drug with flashcards or a smartphone app before starting the scenario.
+3. Review a series of drugs with flashcards or a smartphone app before starting the scenario.

 6. Listen to a segment from the Inside EMS podcast.